What you do here, counts out there

 - You may accept a Wait-List Offer to one or more programs in addition to confirming an Offer of Admission to one other program.

 - Send or bring proof of completion of academic conditions, if still outstanding, to the Admission Office, Welcome Centre, Kitchener - Doon campus.

 For answers to your questions, contact 519-748-5220, ext.
 3656.

-- The Ontario Student Assistance Program (OSAP) is a combination of federal and provincial loans and grants that can assist students in financial need by helping them meet the costs associated with post-secondary education.
-For more information, visit our OSAP web page.
+The Ontario Student Assistance Program (OSAP) is a combination of federal and provincial loans and grants available for students in financial need to help meet the costs associated with post-secondary education.

-For answers to your questions about fee invoicing, contact firstname.lastname@example.org.
+If you have questions about fee invoicing, contact

-- Your timetable will be available on the Student Portal three to five weeks prior to the start of classes if fees have been paid by the due date on the fees invoice.
+- Your timetable will be available on the Student Portal three to five weeks prior to the start of classes if you have confirmed your invoice, paid your fees, and uploaded your ONE Card student photo.

 - Learn more about registration.